AI YouTube Shorts generator for viral clips | HeyGen

 Why HeyGen is the best AI YouTube Shorts generator

-HeyGen pairs production-grade AI video generation with Shorts-first workflows so you can conceptualise, iterate, and publish faster.
-Produce attention-optimised Shorts with beat-aware cuts, platform presets, and automatic localisation — all designed to increase views and audience growth.
+HeyGen pairs production-grade AI video generation with Shorts-first workflows so you can conceptualize, iterate, and publish faster.
+Produce attention-optimized Shorts with beat-aware cuts, platform presets, and automatic localisation — all designed to increase views and audience growth.

 Generate scripts, scenes, and finished Shorts in minutes.
-HeyGen automates the heavy lifting so you can post often and keep your algorithmic momentum going.
+HeyGen automates the heavy lifting so you can post frequently and maintain algorithmic momentum.

 Every output follows mobile-first design, caption-first readability, and pacing tuned for YouTube Shorts discovery and retention.
 Export platform-ready files with suggested metadata.